Applying the Momentum Indicator to Trading Strategy

-Calculation of the Momentum Indicator
+Calculation of the Formula

-- Description: There are several variations of the momentum indicator, but whichever version is used, the momentum (M) is a comparison between the current closing price (CP) a closing price "n" periods ago (CPn).
+There are several variations of the momentum indicator, but whichever version is used, the momentum (M) is a comparison between the current closing price (CP) a closing price "n" periods ago (CPn).
 The "n" is determined by you.
-In the attached chart, Momentum is set to "10," so the indicator is comparing the current price to the price 10 minutes ago (because it is a 1-minute chart).
+In the attached chart, momentum is set to "10," so the indicator is comparing the current price to the price 10 minutes ago (because it is a 1-minute chart).

 M = CP - CPn

 The first calculation just takes the difference between the two closing prices and plots it.
 The second version of the indicator shows the price difference between the current price and the price "n" periods ago as a percentage.

 The momentum indicator identifies when the price is moving upwards or downwards, and by how much.
 When the momentum indicator is above 100 or 0, the price is above the price "n" periods ago, and when the momentum indicator is below 100 the price is below the price "n" periods ago.

 How the far the indicator is above or below 100 indicates how fast the price is moving.
 A reading of 101 shows the price is moving quickly to the upside than a reading of 100.5.
 A reading of 98 shows the price is moving with more force to the downside than a reading of 99.
 If the indicator shows a zero line, a reading of 0.35 means there is more upside momentum than a reading of 0.15.

 The momentum indicator can be used to provide trade signals, as follows, but it typically is better used to help confirm trades based on price action (breakouts or pullbacks within a trend, as examples).